flask-restful/flask-restful/README.md

-# Flask-Rest
+# Flask-RESTful

-Flask-Rest provides the building blocks for creating a great REST API.
+Flask-RESTful provides the building blocks for creating a great REST API.

 ## User Guide